BloomTech-Labs/Job-Funnel-fe/README.md

     *  NODE_ENV - Set to "development" until ready for "production"
     *  JWT_SECRET - You can pick any secret for the .env file
-    *  CLOUDINARY_API_KEY - Required to be able to use cloudinary as we did
-    *  CLOUDINARY_API_SECRET - Required to be able to use cloudinary as we did
-    *  DATABASE_URL - Connect your created DB

 # Installation Instructions